 He took just one First-Class wicket, James Dean of Sussex caught by Jonas Warwick at Trent Bridge in 1848, the only match in which he is recorded as bowling.

-In contrast the Notts side played three or four matches and in a few seasons none at all during the 1840s and 1850s.
-Parr was a practical joker.
-Many of his jokes are related in Richard Daft’s memoirs, they sound hilarious, but the recipients did not find the jokes amusing – perhaps that’s why Parr did not last long with Clarke’s troupe of players?
+Parr, a right-hand bat who was 'rather too fond of 'having a pop' at the bowler', was a practical joker.
+Many of his jokes are related in Richard Daft’s memoirs but the recipients did not find the jokes amusing – perhaps that’s why Parr did not last as long as others with Clarke’s troupe of players.

 Originally a commercial traveller in wines and spirits, Parr became landlord of the Spread Eagle in Long Row, Nottingham; whilst he was mine host there in the 1860s, AGM of Nottinghamshire CCC was held there.
 Later, he took over the Home & Away, where he died on 12 May 1873.